 An all-electric Hummer that goes from zero to 100 in three seconds, with enough torque to tow the moon out of its orbit.
 Does it sound like science fiction?
 Me too.
 For this, in addition to the commercial, I will wait for GMC's specifications on the top line of its new vehicle.

 Take on the Taycan

-Porsche, for its part, brought to the SuperBowl an elaborate commercial called "The Heist" which features (guess what?)
+Porsche, for its part, brought an elaborate commercial to the SuperBowl called "The Heist" that features (guess what?)
 A bizarre chase.
 It all begins when an electric Porsche Taycan is stolen from the Porsche museum.

 The Frozen of Swords